Ways to Give That Benefit You and CFS

 2. Checks - Make checks payable to Carolina Friends School.
-In the note area you can indicate one of several things, if you wish, such as that the gift is "In Appreciation of" or "In Memory of" someone.
-You may direct your gift to a particular need by indicating your wish in the note area of your check and/or including a note with your check.
+In the note area you can indicate, if you wish, that the gift is "In Appreciation of" or "In Memory of" someone or you may direct your gift to a particular need (teacher salaries, endowments, etc.).

 3. Stocks and Mutual Funds - Shares of stocks or mutual funds are easy to give and benefit you and CFS.
 Gifts of stocks can provide multiple tax savings.
 You can read the simple steps to making a stock gift.

-5. Gifts-In-Kind - CFS welcomes items that support our educational programs, such as equipment for classrooms and handcraft supplies for summer workshops.
-Please contact John Ladd before making a delivery as we are not be able to use some items.
-We will be happy to send you a letter for your IRS records that confirms your gift.
+5. Gifts-In-Kind - CFS welcomes items that support our educational programs, such as resources for classrooms or supplies for summer programs.
+Please contact Rebecca Swartz (919.383.6602 x 228) before making a delivery as we are not be able to use some items.

-6. Wills - Your will states your directions for the distribution of your property after your death.
-CFS can be named as a beneficiary in a new will or added as a beneficiary through a codicil to an existing will.
+6. Wills - CFS can be named as a beneficiary in a new will or added as a beneficiary to an existing will.
 Please contact John Ladd to discuss how you can accomplish your objectives and simple language to use in your will.
 Wills are often used either to create a new endowment or to make gifts to an existing endowment.

 7. Charitable Gift Annuity* - This increasingly popular way to give provides you with a guaranteed annual income throughout your life, an immediate federal income tax deduction, and other federal income tax savings.
-The income you receive is tied directly to your age: the older you are at the time of your gift, the higher your annual payout.
-Then, CFS will receive the remaining value of the annuity when you no longer need it.
-There are several options that offer additional benefits.
+(The older you are at the time of your gift, the larger your annual payout.)
+CFS will receive the remaining value of the annuity when you no longer need it.
 Please contact John Ladd for details.

-8. Insurance Policies and Retirement Plans - Carolina Friends School can be designated as an owner of an insurance policy and/or as a beneficiary of an insurance policy or retirement plan.
+8. Insurance Policies - Carolina Friends School can be designated as an owner of an insurance policy and/or as a beneficiary of an insurance policy.
 Please inform the School if you are thinking about or have made this decision.

-9. IRAs - Carolina Friends School can be designated as a beneficiary of an IRA.
-Please inform us if you are considering or have taken this action.
+9. Retirement Plans - Carolina Friends School can be designated as a beneficiary of an IRA, 403(b), or other retirement plans.
 (Complications in taxes and required payouts may result when an heir receives an IRA.
 Designating an IRA to CFS and other assets to your heirs may be preferable.
 Read more.)